Wallet-Chat/widgetdemo/README.md

 https://eth-global2022.vercel.app - we build this site 100% during the hackathon.

 ### WalletChat Widget with Collapsible Button
 For this hackathon we created and integrated a Chat Widget.
-The basis of the logic of chat functionality for the widget is open source at: https://github.com/cryptoKevinL/walletchat/, which is 100% open source.
+We focused on the UI, first and foremost, but then also wanted to add functionality to the existing API for our needs.
+The logic of chat functionality for the widget is open source at: https://github.com/cryptoKevinL/walletchat/, which is 100% open source.

+#### Additions to the API during EthGlobal2022:
+- Added JWT authentication to the UI, to inegrate with V1 of the API.
+- Added LIT encryption to DMs

 ### NPM package for the Wallet-to-Wallet Integration
 https://github.com/hjunleon/react-wallet-chat/tree/master - this was built 100% during the hackathon.